briankim113/briankim113.github.io/_pages/about.md

 Recent News
 ======
+* *08/2025*: Our work on analyzing LLM failures in abstract interpretation reasoning has been accepted to [LMPL](https://conf.researchr.org/home/icfp-splash-2025/lmpl-2025), a [SPLASH 2025](https://conf.researchr.org/home/icfp-splash-2025) workshop!
+* *05/2025*: I am working as an Applied Scientist Intern with the AWS Provable Security & Automation team for the summer in New York City, USA!
 * *04/2025*: I was awarded a Best Reviewer Award for AISTATS 2025!
 * *01/2025*: Our work on LLMs for mental health diagnosis has been accepted to [GenAI4Health](https://sites.google.com/view/genai4health-aaai-2025/home), a [AAAI 2025](https://aaai.org/conference/aaai/aaai-25/) workshop.
 See you in Philadelphia, USA!
 * *12/2024*: I have passed my qualifying exam!